 - Inapparent infections: Following infection, the majority (91-96%) of cases are asymptomatic.

 - Abortive infection: About 5% of patients develop minor symptoms such as fever, malaise, sore throat, anorexia, myalgia, and headache.

 - Paralytic poliomyelitis is the least common form (<1%) among all the stages and is characterized by descending asymmetric acute flaccid paralysis (AFP).
-Proximal muscles are affected earlier than the distal muscles; paralysis starts at the hip and proceeds towards extremities; which leads to the characteristic tripod sign (child sits with flexed hip, both arms are extended towards the back for support).
+Proximal muscles are affected earlier than the distal muscles; paralysis starts at the hip and proceeds towards the extremities, which leads to the characteristic tripod sign (child sits with flexed hip, both arms are extended towards the back for support).
 Sites involved can be spinal, bulbospinal, and bulbar.
-Accordingly, the nature of paralysis varies (e.g. respiratory insufficiency or dysphagia are common in bulbar involvement).
+Accordingly, the nature of paralysis varies (e.g., respiratory insufficiency or dysphagia are common in bulbar involvement).

 Sample: Poliovirus can be detected in specimens from the throat, feces (stool), and occasionally blood or cerebrospinal fluid (CSF).